jeffrey-agyepong/ja-web-design/src/content/post/astro-wordpress-a-web-developers-perspective.md

 #### Plugin Ecosystem
 Although plugins add extra functionality to WordPress sites, they often present a host of issues.
 They often slow down sites, conflict with each other and cause security vulnerabilities.

+### Why Astro is a better choice
+Astro is a lightweight JavaScript framework for building fast, content-driven websites.
+It addresses the drawbacks of WordPress by delivering a streamlined, performance-optimized solution for small business websites.
+Here's some ways that Astro outshines WordPress:

+- Low Maintenance

+- Simplicity

+- Enhanced Security

+- Scalability

+- Performance

+Astro is the ideal solution for small businesses aiming for performance, security, and simplicity, if you are looking to create a new website or redesign your existing one.
+At J.A Web Design, we specialize in utilizing Astro to deliver fast, secure and scalable websites that meet your business needs.